Aetrius/Ansible-Control-01/README.md

 setup-env.yml
 > The configuration file is for cloud formation.

+ansible.cfg
+> The configuration file is for the root directory of the ansible app.
+This will handle the naming conventions and any Ansible specific configurations (custom).

 ## Requirements: AWS IAM & EC2
 > Create an IAM role with permissions for EC2 to have access to the S3 bucket needed for the configuration file.